-- All requests for modifications, renewals, addendums or additions must have a current lease or license agreement or a copy of the executed existing lease with Baltimore City.
+- All requests for modifications, renewals, addendums, or additions must have a current lease or license agreement or a copy of the executed existing lease with Baltimore City.

-- If you have a current lease or license agreement with the City, a copy of the executed memorandum of lease must be provided if the lease is for or has extended for a term of over seven years with the request.
-If a memorandum of lease has not been executed with the City, a memorandum of lease must be executed and state taxes and City recordation taxes may be due and will be required to be paid prior to approval of any additions or changes.
+- If you have a current lease or license agreement with the City, a copy of the executed memorandum of lease must be provided if the lease is for or has been extended for a term of over seven years with the request.
+If a memorandum of the lease has not been executed with the City, a memorandum of lease must be executed and state taxes and City recordation taxes may be due and will be required to be paid prior to the approval of any additions or changes.

 - A current copy of your entity’s organizational structure must be initially submitted with the proposal for review by the City of Baltimore.
 If you have previously provided these documents then submit an explanation with a reference to the lease or license agreement to which the documents were attached.
-If the requesting entity has changed names or merged since the signing of the original lease or license agreement, up-to-date articles of incorporation, bylaws and/or articles of merger will be required with your request for the review.
+If the requesting entity has changed names or merged since the signing of the original lease or license agreement, up-to-date articles of incorporation, bylaws, and/or articles of the merger will be required with your request for the review.

 - Proof of up-to-date insurance.
 A copy of the insurance certificate with the amounts and ending date of insurance coverage with submission.
 For rate requests, insurance may not be required until an agreement has been established between the City and the Lessee or Licensee.

 - The name of any contractor who will be performing any and all modifications or additions on site.
 Baltimore City must be indemnified against any loss arising out of the contractor's performance per the lease agreement.
-Note that the City shall not accept debarred or suspended contractors under Title 16 of the State Finance and Procurement Article of the Annotated Code of Maryland who provide, directly or indirectly, supplies, services, architectural services, construction-related services, leases of real property, or construction related to the site.
+Note that the City shall not accept debarred or suspended contractors under Title 16 of the State Finance and Procurement Article of the Annotated Code of Maryland who provides, directly or indirectly, supplies, services, architectural services, construction-related services, leases of real property, or construction related to the site.

 - Documentation must be signed and dated by Lessee’s or Licensee’s authorized representative or legal counsel indicating your authority to modify the existing lease/license agreement(s) and/or other existing lease/license agreement(s) between Lessee and Baltimore City agencies or departments.
-This should be provided in PDF format or as a hard copy with the proposal.
+This should be provided in PDF format or as a hard copy of the proposal.
 The documentation must include the proper authorization(s).

 - Proof that the requesting Lessee is in good standing with the State of Maryland.

-- Foreign or out of state entities must register with the Maryland State Department of Assessments and Taxation to enter into a lease agreement with Baltimore City.
+- Foreign or out-of-state entities must register with the Maryland State Department of Assessments and Taxation to enter into a lease agreement with Baltimore City.